Flavore669/Roadmap.sh-Backend-Projects/Github-User-Activity/README.md

 **`printGitHubRepos(events)`** – Formats and displays the activity data
 - Takes an array of event objects
 - Prints formatted output to console
 - Handles empty activity lists

-## Requirements

-- Node.js (version 16 or higher recommended)
-- Internet connection to access GitHub API

-## Limitations

-- Currently only displays basic event information
-- No pagination support (only shows most recent events)
-- Rate limited by GitHub API (60 requests per hour for unauthenticated requests)